2X MATCH: Leave your mark. Join the Evelyn H. Lauder Legacy Society with your bequest for research.

 Research area

-Gaining a better understanding of cellular signaling and metabolism and how they are altered in cancer cells in order to improve breast cancer treatment.
+Gaining a better understanding of cellular signaling and metabolism in cancer cells in order to improve breast cancer treatment.

 Impact

 BRCA1 mutations are common in breast cancer, especially in aggressive and hard-to-treat tumors.
-While PARP inhibitors have been effective for treating these tumors that have DNA repair defects, resistance often develops.
+While PARP inhibitors have been effective for treating these tumors, resistance often develops.
 Therefore, new therapeutic strategies are necessary to provide options for patients with BRCA1-mutant breast cancer.
 Studies have shown that two specific vitamins can generate toxins that affect BRCA1-mutant cells selectively.
 Dr. Cantley is investigating the mechanism of action of these vitamins to exploit their detrimental effects on these tumors.
 Using laboratory models, he is assessing the efficacy of combining these vitamins to treat breast cancer and hopes to uncover a novel strategy for treating aggressive BRCA1-mutant tumors.

 Progress Thus Far